VladislavSoren/VladislavSoren/README.md

 - ⚒️ developing web services and bots

-- 🦾 apply AI technologies in practice
+- 🦾 applying AI technologies in practice

 - 🤝 looking to collaborate on interesting projects